Probability Models in Statistical Data Analysis: Uses, Interpretations, Frequentism-As-Model

 \cite{ShaHen19} showed a theoretical result that presents combined procedures in a somewhat more positive light.
-They looked at the overall performance of combined methods in a setup where datasets could be, with a certain probability $\lambda$, generated by the assumed model, and with probability $1-\lambda$ by a distribution that could cause trouble for the model-based method (see Section \ref{sfambayes} for using such a ``Bayesian'' setup in connection with frequentism-as-model).
+They looked at the overall performance of combined methods in a setup where datasets could be, with a certain probability $\lambda$, generated by the assumed model, and with probability $1-\lambda$ by a distribution that could cause trouble for the model-based method (this probability could be taken as rather idealised aleatory one considering many studies of a similar kind).
 Under certain assumptions for the involved methods they showed that for a range of values of $\lambda$ the combined procedure beats both involved tests, the model-based one and the one not requiring the specific model assumption, regarding power, even if not winning for $\lambda=0$ and $\lambda=1$, which is what authors of previous work had investigated.

-The surprisingly pessimistic assessment of misspecification testing by authors who investigated its effect may be due to the fact that most available misspecification tests test the model assumption against alternatives that are either easy to handle or very general, whereas little effort has been spent on developing tests that rule out specific violations of the model assumptions that are known to affect the performance of the model-based method strongly, i.e., leading to different conclusions for interpretationally equivalent models, or same conclusions for models that are interpretationally very different.
-Such tests would be specifically connected to the model-based method with which they are meant to be combined, and to the assessment of interpretational equivalence.
+The surprisingly pessimistic assessment of misspecification testing by authors who investigated its effect may be due to the fact that most available misspecification tests test the model assumption against alternatives that are either easy to handle or very general, whereas little effort has been spent on developing tests that rule out specific violations of the model assumptions that are known to affect the performance of the model-based method strongly, i.e., leading to different conclusions for \hbindex{interpretatively equivalent} models, or same conclusions for models that are interpretatively very different.
+Such tests would be specifically connected to the model-based method with which they are meant to be combined, and to the assessment of interpretative equivalence.

 Furthermore, as already mentioned, not everything can be tested on data.
-E.g., many conceivable dependence structures do not lead to patterns that can be used to reject independence.
+E.g., many conceivable \hbindex{dependence} structures do not lead to patterns that can be used to reject independence.
 For example, it may occasionally but not regularly happen that one observation determines or changes the distribution of the next one.
 Think of psychological tests in which sometimes a test person discusses the test with another participant who has not yet been tested, and where such communication can have a strong influence on the result.